thanhtran17/dsaa-advanced-lab-group/README.md

 - Each branch is a week
 - Upload your own exercises directly to the branch of that week
 - Each member create ONE folder for yourself in each branch
+- Class materials & libraries also on "main"